jessemorley/glassons-scripts/README.md

 ## Installation

 1. Download `glassons-scripts.zip` from the latest release
-2. Unzip the files and open each .applescript file in Script Editor
+2. Unzip the files and place the .applescript files in `~/Library/Scripts/Capture One Scripts`
-3. Compile and save each script as a .scpt file to `~/Library/Scripts/Capture One Scripts`
-4. Assign keyboard shortcuts via System Settings > Keyboard > Shortcuts > App Shortcuts
+3. Assign keyboard shortcuts via System Settings > Keyboard > Shortcuts > App Shortcuts

 ## Configuration